-Baclofen is a standard treatment option used as an antispasmodic or a muscle relaxant.
+Baclofen is a standard treatment option used as an antispasmodic or muscle relaxant.
 It is often used in treating muscle stiffness, pain, and spasms initiated by injuries of multiple sclerosis or the spinal cord and by other problems associated with the spine.
 Baclofen affects the patient’s nervous system and, in turn, relaxes the patient’s muscles.
 And apart from serving as a muscle relaxer, some researchers believe that baclofen can serve as a treatment option for patients suffering from alcohol addiction.
 However, he can come with its own set of side effects and withdrawal.

 Baclofen is available in three forms: powder for suspension, liquid solution, and tablet.
-However, the most common form is the tablet, and patients receive the medication orally or through direct injection into the spine.
+However, the most common form is the tablet.
+Some patients receive the medication orally or through direct injection into the spine.

 Using Baclofen to Treat Alcohol and Other Addictions

 Addiction is a common issue that affects individuals of all demographics.
 Initially, medical experts used baclofen to treat epilepsy, but this usage was minimally successful.
 In 2009, Oliver Amiesen, a renowned cardiologist, printed a memoir that showed how he used baclofen to recover from alcohol dependence.
 This publication prompted researchers to delve into investigating how baclofen and alcohol addiction are related.

 Since that time, many researchers have reported that baclofen can be an alternative to alcohol addiction treatment.
 The use of baclofen in treating alcohol dependency has gained a lot of popularity.
 However, there is no evidence proving that baclofen effectively treats alcohol addiction.
 Hence, most medical experts consider it an off-label treatment option.